ebertoburgos/geospatial_precipitation/README.md

 This README provides instructions for setting up and running a Docker Compose environment to run the Geospatial Precipitation Job.
 This includes PySpark, Hive, Airflow, and Jupyter Notebooks.
 Follow the steps below to get started.

+## Work in Progress
+1. Airflow task needs to run the pyspark script located in the spark container.
+The connection between containers is not identifying the script.
+2. Integrate Spark SQL (Hive) to Jupyter Notebook so users can use SQL queries directly without using Spark wrappers.
+3. Due limited compute resources the script is hardcoded only to read one day.

 ## Prerequisites

 - **Docker**: Ensure Docker is installed on your system.
 You can download Docker from [the official Docker website](https://www.docker.com/get-started).